thisisthedave/tasknotes/docs/features/inline-tasks.md

 - **Collapsible Interface**: Click the widget title to expand or collapse the task list.
 The state is remembered between sessions.
 - **FilterBar Integration**: Full filtering, sorting, and grouping capabilities with real-time filtering and count display.
+- **Collapsible Groups**: When tasks are grouped, each group can be individually collapsed/expanded with persistent state.
+Includes expand/collapse all controls.
 - **Saved Views System**: Access to saved filter configurations for consistent task organization.
 - **Task Details**: Each task shows its status, priority, due date, and other properties.
 - **Real-time Updates**: The widget updates automatically when tasks are added, modified, or deleted.